12 Types of Bathroom Sinks

 Learn about the various types of bathroom sinks, also known as basins, that you may purchase for your main bathroom, guest bathroom, or powder room.

-In this critical, high-trafficked area of your home, the design of your bathroom basin can make a difference in your bathroom makeover or new build.
+The design of your bathroom basin can make a difference in your bathroom’s makeover or new build in this critical, high-trafficked area.

 Regardless of the size or the design of your toilet (did you know that’s what WC stands for?
 There are various types of bathroom sinks and bathroom vanity units to consider when planning your new bathroom design (because I didn’t).

-Sinks can be made to be both durable and stylish, and they can be the focal point of any bathroom suite.
-You’ll be astonished at how well one of these solutions can make a difference in a space, whether it’s the bathroom next to your primary bedroom or even a little powder room.
+Sinks can be durable and stylish, and they can be the focal point of any bathroom suite.
+You’ll be astonished at how well one of these solutions can transform a space, whether it’s the bathroom next to your primary bedroom or even a little powder room.

-Let’s talk about some of the various types of bathroom sinks available without further ado.
+Let’s discuss some of the available bathroom sinks without further ado.

 1. Wall Mounted Bathroom Sink

-It’s exactly what it sounds like: a wall-mounted basin!
-This basin with a robust body hangs from your bathroom’s wall.
-This is ideal for situations with limited room or simply want a clean, minimalist look.
+It’s exactly what it sounds like a wall-mounted basin!
+This basin, with a robust body, hangs from your bathroom’s wall.
+It is ideal for situations with limited room or for those who simply want a clean, minimalist look.

 The plumbing fixtures are visible, but this can give your bathroom a rustic feel — it’s like having an exposed brick wall in your bathroom.